 Today I’ll share three tips for keeping social media from ruining your personal injury claim or lawsuit.
-You should know that if you have an injury claim or suit, your online life will become the subject of investigation by insurance adjusters and defense lawyers alike.
+You should know that if you have an injury claim or suit, your online life will become the subject of an investigation by insurance adjusters and defense lawyers alike.
 It doesn’t matter if you live in Vermont, New York, or anywhere else – social media may not make your cast, but it can certainly break it.

 Let’s jump into the role social media can play and what actions you can take to prevent it from ruining your claim.

 How could social media ruin my accident claim?

 Lawyers for the defense will carefully review any public social media you post or posts in which you are tagged or identified.
 If at all possible, these posts – including photographs or check-ins, will be used to argue that the injury was your fault, that you weren’t hurt badly, or that you were already hurt before the accident happened.